fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 Some of these exercises do not generate anything for you to submit.

-Instead use [script](https://man7.org/linux/man-pages/man1/script.1.html) to record commands you have used; try it yourself with _script_ to start recording, _echo "hello"_ to generate some output, and _exit_ to stop recording.
+Instead, use [script](https://man7.org/linux/man-pages/man1/script.1.html) to record commands you have used; try it yourself with _script_ to start recording, _echo "hello"_ to generate some output, and _exit_ to stop recording.
 It saves your actions into a file names "typescript".

-If _script_ does not work, you can just copypaste all commands you used into a text file.
+If _script_ does not work, you can just copy-paste all commands you used into a text file.

 #### Exercise 12.2: Running your second container

 > Use _script_ to record what you do, save the generated file into the repository as your answer.

-The hello-world output gave us an "ambitious" task to do.
+The hello-world output gave us an ambitious task to do.
 Do the following

 Step 1.
 Run an Ubuntu container with the command given by hello-world

 The step 1 will connect you straight into the container with bash.
-You will have an access to all the files and tools inside.
+You will have access to all of the files and tools inside of the container.

 Step 2.
 Create directory `/usr/src/app`